pachyderm/pachyderm/doc/concepts/index.rst

 Concepts
 ========

-Pachyderm enables you to create data pipelines that enable you continuously track changes that data scientists, developers, or other members of your team make to datasets.
-In other words, Pachyderm is a version-control platform for your data similar to what Git is for source code.

-Data scientints and researches often make changes to data in batches and phases.
-Often, they need to go back in time to revisit previous results or combine these data results with other data in different variants.
-Pachyderm helps solving the issues with reproducibility and data provenance by creating data pipelines which store the history of your changes from the begining of times.

-The two main Pachyderm concepts that encapsulate building blocks of the Pachyderm solution are Pachyderm File System (PFS) and Pachyderm Pipeline System (PPS).
-You need to understand the basics of these concepts to start working with Pachyderm and later might need to dive even deeper to the more advanced technical topics to run more sophisticated Pachyderm scenarios.
+Pachyderm is an enterprise-grade, open source data science platform that makes explainable, repeatable, and scalable Machine Learning (ML) and Artificial Intelligence (AI) a reality.
+The Pachyderm platform brings together version control for data with the tools to build scalable end-to-end ML/AI pipelines while empowering users to develop their code in a language, framework, or tool of their choice.
+Pachyderm has been proven to be the ideal foundation for teams looking to use ML/AI to solve real-world problems in a reliable way.
+What makes Pachyderm such a natural choice for data science teams is that with just one click, a user can know exactly what data was used to train a model.

+The Pachyderm platform includes the following main components:

+- Pachyderm File System (PFS)
+- Pachyderm pipelines

+To start, you need to understand the foundational concepts of Pachyderm's data versioning and pipeline semantics.
+After you have a good grasp of the basics, you can use advanced concepts and features for more complicated challenges.

 This section describes main Pachyderm concepts including the following
 topics: